Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Susceptibilities

-We thus relate the two exponents via $\gamma_i=2\beta_i+d-2$.
-Setting $d=3$, we get the condition for a divergent susceptibility used in the text $\beta_i<-\frac{1}{2}.$ The treatment described above is condensed in Fig. \ref{fig:susplotlinv} in the main text and Figs. \ref{fig:susplotlinv2} and \ref{susplot} in this appendix for the Lorentz invariant model (Eq.~\ref{lagLorentz}) and full SU(4) model (Eq.~\ref{lag}) respectively.
+The treatment described above is condensed in Fig. \ref{fig:susplotlinv} in the main text and Figs. \ref{fig:susplotlinv2} and \ref{susplot} in this appendix for the Lorentz invariant model (Eq.~\ref{lagLorentz}) and full SU(4) model (Eq.~\ref{lag}) respectively.
 We reiterate the importance of this analysis to identify which of the stable fixed points can describe a quantum phase transition.
-Specifically, as can be seen in Fig.~\ref{susplot} none of the susceptibilities of $\mathrm{FP}_\mathrm{V-SU(4)}$ diverges in the regime of $N_f$ where it is stable. \begin{widetext}
+Specifically, as can be seen in Fig.~\ref{susplot} none of the singlet susceptibilities of $\mathrm{FP}_\mathrm{V-SU(4)}$ diverges in the regime of $N_f$ where it is stable.
+However, we identify a divergent susceptibility for $\mathrm{FP}_\mathrm{V-SU(4)}$ that is associated with a triplet QAH state $\langle\psi^\dagger \rho_z\tau_z \boldsymbol{\mu}\psi\rangle$, i.e. a QAH state with additional modulation ($\mu_{x,y}$) or polarisation ($\mu_z$) on the moir\'e scale (see Fig.~\ref{susplot}). \begin{widetext}